sandhyaparna/Data-Science/Statistics/Misc.md

 * Beyond the range of -1.5 x IQR to 1.5 x IQR
 * Out of range of 5th and 95th percentile
 * 3 or more standard deviation away from mean - z score
-*
+* Mahalanobis’ distance

-Cook’s Distance plot - Residuals vs Leverage Plot
+* Cook’s Distance plot - Residuals vs Leverage Plot

 ### Simpson's paradox